Sociology and Criminal Justice Department

 Our department is proud to announce that beginning in the Fall 2014 semester, we have launched Hudson Link @ SFC, a program designed to help ex-offenders earn college degrees.
 This effort is a collaboration between SFC and the noted Hudson Link prison-based college program in New York State.
 Hudson Link’s documentary The University of Sing Sing premiered on HBO in March of 2014.

-Examples of new courses introduced in our department over the past few years:
+Examples of courses in our department:

 Prisons and Prisoners